 Also of interest is that Kingston has more people living here who work in computers and math than 95% of the places in the US.

 Kingston is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Kingston’s overall crime rate is lower than average for the country.

 Kingston is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The per capita income in Kingston in 2010 was $35,190, which is lower middle income relative to Massachusetts, and wealthy relative to the rest of the US.
-This equates to an annual income of $140,760 for a family of four.
-However, Kingston contains both very wealthy and poor people as well.
+The per capita income in Kingston in 2010 was $37,695, which is lower middle income relative to Massachusetts, and wealthy relative to the rest of the US.
+This equates to an annual income of $150,780 for a family of four.

 The people who call Kingston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kingston residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Kingston include Italian, English, German, and French .
+Important ancestries of people in Kingston include Irish, Italian, English, German, and French.

 The most common language spoken in Kingston is English.
-Other important languages spoken here include Spanish and Portuguese.
+Other important languages spoken here include Polish and Portuguese.